gradha/gradha.github.io/src/articles/22-the-day-go-reinvented-macros.rst

 If you don't have the time to `read Wikipedia's full article
 <https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros>`_,
 macros are just one of the many methods to reduce typing.
-With macros you can *generate* parametrized source code for the compiler.
+With macros you can *generate* source code for the compiler.
 Unfortunately the most well known macros are those from C/C++, which are just `text macros
 <https://en.wikipedia.org/wiki/Macro_(computer_science)#Text_substitution_macros>`_
 implemented by the language **preprocessor** (the **pre** should tell you already something about how they work).
 While they are part of the standard